 If you'd like to help with any classroom or school wide event, please speak with your teacher or the Parent Association president who will gladly getyou started.
+Parental involvement is not a requirement for acceptance to, or continued enrollment at, the Charter School.

-Getting Needed Information
+• Getting Needed Information

 We often hear from parents about the need to be connected and how challenging that can be.
 The first step is to learn what is going on in the classroom and at school.
 Another component is communication between home and school.
-This section will explain some ways to get the information and communication you want with IA:
+This section will explain some ways to get theinformation and communication you want with IA:

-Innovations Academy has its own website:www.innovationsacademy.org.
-On this website you will find updates, information about our philosophy, links to our classroom digital portfolios, calendar, Family Handbooks, Charter, etc.
+- Innovations Academy has its own website.
+On this website you will find updates, information about our philosophy, links to our classroom digital portfolios, calendar, Family Handbooks, Charter, etc. - Class Info All IA teachers use ParentSquare to communicate with families.

-- Class Info All IA teachers use ParentSquare to communicate with families.
-Parents can access student portfolios via SeeSaw. - Sunday Blast: On Sunday evenings a ParentSquare communication will go out to all of our parents with activity updates and information for the upcoming week. - Exhibition Nights: During the 2020-21 school year we will have Exhibition Nights on the following dates: December 17th and March 25th.
+- Sunday Blast: On Sundays a ParentSquare communication will go out to all of our parents with activity updates and information for the upcoming week. - Exhibition Nights: During the 2023-24 school year we will have Exhibition Nights on the following dates: January 11th and March 14th.
 We expect 100% attendance by parents as all students will be presenting work they have completed.
 If you can't make it, please communicate with us ahead of time.
 We consider Exhibitions to be as important as report cards. - Student Led Conferences ("SLC"): During SLCs, students take the lead to facilitate a conference with their teacher(s) and parent(s).
 The outcome of the conference is that students share their learning in various subject areas and set academic, personal and social goals. - Presentations of Learning ("POL"): A presentation of learning is an opportunity for a student to speak about specific areas of their own learning in an authentic, reflective way.
 The act of speaking about who you are, your strengths and challenges is an important part of our program.
-Please make every attempt to attend your child's presentation of learning. - Come In!
-We are here every school day (and hopefully we'll see you at pick up or at a Coffee Connection).
+If POLs are held in your child's class, please make every attempt to attend your child's presentation of learning. - Come In!
+We are here every school day.
 Please come in and say hi and let us know if you have any questions.
-If we can't address them on the spot then we can schedule time with you. - Coffee Connection: Current and new IA parents have the opportunity to meet with the Director and get questions answered.
+If we can't address them on the spot, then we can schedule time with you. - Director Office Hours: Current and new IA parents have the opportunity to meet with the Director and get questions answered.
 It's also a great place to connect with other IA families and have fun while developing a deeper understanding of IA philosophy.
-Check the website calendar for scheduled Coffee Connections.
+Check the website calendar and Sunday ParentSquare communications.